karur4n/bijo/README.md

 Watch beauty woman from terminal.

-!!
-NOTE: This gem is only to show image from tumblr search.
+:warning: NOTE: This gem is only to show image from tumblr search.

 ## Usage
 Only this.